lorenzopucci/rcube/scripts/README.md

 # Scripts

-This folder contains a number of Lua scripts to solve the cube in several ways.
+This folder contains a collection of Lua scripts to solve the cube using several algorithms.
 To run a script, use the `rcube::Cube::runScript()` function in C++.